Customer Service Begins with Accountability

 - A perfect example of accountability is Happy State Bank, where Sam once saw a man walk into a bank after closing time at 5:15 p.m.
 He learned that Happy State Bank, even though they close at 5:00, leaves the doors unlocked until 5:30.
 Why?
 Because we all hate that feeling of showing up right at 5:00 and the doors are locked.
 There’s a huge difference between saying you believe in accountability and showing it.

-- Disney practices a high level of accountability, so the people want to work there.
+- Disney practices a high level of accountability, so people want to work there.
 If you create an environment where people want to be accountable, you attract the best and you employ the best.
-This reduces turnover, and improves both customer service and productivity.
+This reduces turnover and improves customer service and productivity.

 - Many leaders are focused on their bottom line, not their people.
 Yes, you need to make a profit, but if you’re focused on your people, you create a culture where everyone is focused on the bottom line.